-It is the Group's policy to maintain accurate and consistent risk ratings across the credit portfolio through internal risk rating system.
-As such, the Group is in the process of introducing risk ratings that are supported by a variety of financial analytics, combined with processed market information, to provide the main inputs for the measurement of counterparty credit risk.
-All internal ratings are tailored to the various categories and are derived in accordance with the group's credit policy, are assessed and updated regularly.
+It is the Group's policy to maintain accurate and consistent risk ratings across the credit portfolio through the internal risk rating system.
+As such, the Group uses risk ratings that are supported by a variety of financial analytics, combined with processed market information, to provide the main inputs for the measurement of counterparty credit risk.
+All internal ratings are tailored to the various categories and are derived in accordance with the Group's credit policy, and are assessed and updated regularly.
 Each risk rating class is mapped to grades equivalent to Standard & Poor's', Moody's, Fitch ratings and Capital Intelligence rating agencies.
 (PD 1.3.22 e)